nipy/mindboggle/doc/users/index.rst

 .. _users-guide-index:

 ..
 This is the source doc for the Mindboggle users guide.
-The users guide includes the FAQ (a directory below), and glossary.

 ============
  User Guide